An emergency evacuation plan of action specific to each building should involve a team of responsible staff members, including:

 SHE Officer, RU ext 7205 or email safety(at)ru.ac.za - will liaise with Makana Fire & Rescue Services to conduct an inspection of your building.

-Examples showing why fire safety should be taken seriously:
+A building can be engulfed in flames in as little as 3 minutes.
+Examples of why fire safety should be taken seriously:

 Nightclub Fire Kills 231: https://www.youtube.com/watch?v=xZAECFkP6oA